jeffmcmahan/server-dom/README.md

 Why is that better?
 Because here I can manipulate the state of the page without knowing anything about where it came from; I don't have to change the code that generates the core stuff in the document in order to make such changes as are needed.

+### Why not jsdom or cheerio?

+First, performance: jsdom is huge and rather slow.
+Cheerio is 5–10 times faster.
+With its single-pass parser, server-dom is 5-7 times faster than Cheerio.
+As a basic benchmark, I took the HTML source of the cheerio project page at npm (425KB with 10,700 nodes), and after some warmup, just passed the HTML string to cheerio and to server-dom.
+Times were ≈150ms and ≈25ms respectively.

+Second, jsdom installs about 100 npm packages.
+Cheerio installs (at last look) about 20.
+And server-dom has no dependencies.

 ## Example 1: Basic

 Create a virtual DOM fragment as follows: